digitalnsw/nsw-design-system/src/components/direction-links/content/_guidance.md

 ---
 ## Guidance

 Direction links show users how to navigate through a page or process.
-The direction of the arrow provides a visual cue as to the direction, which is supported by the text.

 ### When to use this component

+Direction links have arrows to help users quickly understand what will happen when they click on a link.
+They help support the mental model the user has of moving through a flow, or around a page.

 Use direction links to suggest the direction: